elex07/quantum_analysis/CommutatorX/README.md

 	Example: [x,p] != 0

 This means:
-	operator order matters,
+	- Operator order matters,
-	quantum uncertainty relationships may exist,
+	- Quantum uncertainty relationships may exist,
-	the physical quantities cannot generally be measured simultaneously with arbitrary precision.
+	- The physical quantities cannot generally be measured simultaneously with arbitrary precision.

 Momentum does not commute with position because:
-	momentum contains derivatives,
+	- Momentum contains derivatives,
-	while position multiplies the wavefunction.
+	- While position multiplies the wavefunction.
 _________________________________________________________

-What the Program Teaches
+## What the Program Teaches

 	The script helps visualize and understand:
-		operator algebra,
+		- operator algebra,
-		commutation relations,
+		- commutation relations,
-		derivative vs multiplication operators,
+		- derivative vs multiplication operators,
-		quantum observables,
+		- quantum observables,
-		symbolic quantum mechanics,
+		- symbolic quantum mechanics,
-		and the mathematical structure behind quantum theory.
+		- and the mathematical structure behind quantum theory.
 _________________________________________________________

-Important Notes
+## Important Notes

-	The script tests commutation on a chosen wavefunction.
+	- The script tests commutation on a chosen wavefunction.
-	True operator commutation in physics means the commutator must vanish for all valid wavefunctions.
+	- True operator commutation in physics means the commutator must vanish for all valid wavefunctions.
-	Time is not implemented as a standard operator because in conventional quantum mechanics time is treated as a parameter, not an observable operator.
+	- Time is not implemented as a standard operator because in conventional quantum mechanics time is treated as a parameter, not an observable operator.
 _________________________________________________________

 Example Discoveries from the Script